Games & Quizzes

 /CHānj/

 act or process bringing change.
 Exchanges of one set of clothes for another.
-To exchange one set of clothes for another.
+To go from one train, bus, etc. and go to another.

 /ˈɡran(d)ˌfäT͟Hər/